 I'm part of a community called openSUSE.
 We create so-called "Free Software".
-That free is about Freedom, not price.
-We create and promote software that has a license which explicitly permits you to study how it works and modify it, give copies to friends and use it however you want.
+That 'free' is about Freedom, not price.
+We create and promote software that has a license which explicitly permits you to study how it works and modify it, give or sell copies to friends and use it however you want.
 This is very important for people in poorer countries.
 You can learn to program or adapt the software to your local needs, translate it (big companies usually ask money for that) and use it in schools or libraries.
 But Free Software also matters in places where your freedom is limited by your government.
 Imagine that you could modify the software on your blackberry to not use the server on which your government listens in!

 Companies use it a lot as well.
 Because of our license, they are forced to collaborate on software - and many companies have discovered that actually gets them further than competing.
 If you make hardware, why not work with other hardware makers to ensure you have good software and don't have to spend too much money on it?

 Free Software is usually a lot more secure and stable.
 And while you will encounter a learning curve (new is always difficult) it is usually quite easy to use and in some areas much nicer than the non-free competition like Microsoft's or Apple's products.

 A good thing is that you can use it very easily and with no strings attached - our openSUSE DVD contains a full computer system with all the software you need for browsing, image editing or office work.
 And it can run next to your existing Windows installation so you don't have to remove it right away!